-Get a snapshot of our on the ground programs
+Get a snapshot of our on the ground programs all over the world

-Get a snapshot of our on the ground programs all over the worldAccording to the World Health Organization (WHO), about 16 million teenage girls aged 15 to 19 give birth each year, accounting for approximately 11% of births worldwide.
-Sexual and reproductive health of teens and young adults is a global issue.
-But the way this topic is addressed varies depending on level of education, cultural background and regional taboos.
+According to the World Health Organization (WHO), about 21 million teenage girls aged 15 to 19 become pregnant each year in developing regions, accounting for approximately 11.6% of births worldwide.
+The largest number of births occur in Eastern Asia (95,153) and Western Africa (70,423).
+Yet, sexual and reproductive health of teens and young adults is a global issue.
+And the way this topic is addressed varies depending on level of education, cultural background and regional taboos.

 The goal of this worldwide project is to support young people to share their voice about sexuality and contraception.
 The health and rights of young people are a priority, and young people are the most powerful spokespersons for their own needs and agents of change to transform policies, programs, and communities for the better.
 Youth ambassadors are learning how to use storytelling and digital media in order to inform their peers about sexual and reproductive health.
 They are encouraged to initiate their own projects that are tailor-made to the needs of young people in their specific area.
 By fostering the next generation of champions for sexual and reproductive health and rights, the project will provide more insights into the realities of young people at country, regional, and global levels and spark a discussion on how to best meet young people’s needs.